Uterine Cancer SPORE

-The Uterine SPORE will solicit proposals for 2014-2015 Developmental Research (Pilot Project) and Career Development funding in late April 2014.
+The Uterine SPORE is currently soliciting proposals for 2014-2015 Developmental Research (Pilot Project) and Career Development funding until June 6, 2014.
 Please download and review the Pilot Project RFA (pdf) and the Career Development RFA (pdf) for specific details.

 Uterine Cancer Facts

 Uterine (endometrial) cancer is the most common gynecologic malignancy and the fourth most common cancer in women.

 The American Cancer Society estimates that in 2014, 52,630 women, an average of 144 a day, will be diagnosed with uterine cancer in the United States, and 8,590 women, an average of 23 women each day, will die from this disease.

 Despite being the fourth most common cancer in women, there is very little public awareness about uterine cancer, and research funding has traditionally lagged behind that for other cancers.
 Uterine cancer is highly curable if caught early.
 Significantly, there has been no decrease, and often an increase, in the incidence and mortality of this cancer over the last 20 years.

 Specialized Programs of Research Excellence (SPOREs) are funded by the National Cancer Institute (NCI) through specialized center grants (P50s) that promote interdisciplinary research and move basic research findings from the laboratory to clinical settings, involving both cancer patients and populations at risk of cancer.
 The outcome of interdisciplinary research is a bidirectional approach to translational research, moving laboratory discoveries to clinical settings or clinical observations to the laboratory environment.